Team directory

 Jacob Wallace is an Assistant Professor of Public Health (Health Policy) at the Yale School of Public Health whose primary research interest is Medicaid.
 He is a health economist by training and received his Ph.D. from Harvard University.
 Prior to that he worked as a policy analyst for the New York State Department of Health in the Office of Health Insurance Programs for three years.
 His research is focused on the economics of the Medicaid program, with a particular focus on the impact of managed care.

-Klaudia Wegschaider joins the Institution for Social and Policy Studies as a Democratic Innovations postdoctoral associate.
+Klaudia Wegschaider is an external fellow at the Institution for Social and Policy Studies at Yale University as well as a postdoctoral researcher at the Department of Government at the University of Vienna.
 Her work focuses on the causes and consequences of electoral reforms, especially enfranchisement.
-Methodologically, she is primarily a qualitative researcher and combines case studies with quantitative and experimental methods.
+Methodologically, she is primarily a qualitative researcher, combining case studies with quantitative and experimental methods.
+Her work has been published in Comparative Political Studies, the Journal of Ethnic and Migration Studies, and other outlets.

 Keith Whittington, David Boies Professor of Law